tianpai/projmap/README.md

 ### 🐛 Known Issues

-1. _path_ in the command line does not work as expected; it defaults to the current directory.
+1. `--exclude` patterns do not work when given a PATH `projmap -max-depth 3 -comment-map comments.yaml -exclude ".git,pycache"`

 _Last updated: May 31, 2025_